shizzywang/_cv/public/cv.md

 _May 2007 – Dec 2007_

 - Delivered high-end service at a luxury venue, sharpening communication and client management under pressure.
-- Gained early insight into operational design by observing owners structure workflows for efficiency.
+- Gained early insight into operational design by observing owners structure workflows and share friendship with staff for efficiency.
 - Learned resilience and adaptability in high-stress kitchen environments, shaping a systems-thinking approach to problem-solving.

 ### WHSmith